 If you prefer an oversized more structured coat, Everlane also has this trench option!

 in Midnight, size xxs

 I love the deep blue-green of this cami.

-It's pretty enough to wear on its own or under a cardigan for work.
-The silk, while not quite as silky smooth as pricier silk tops, is made with safer dyes and a more energy efficient factory in what Everlane calls ‘clean' silk.
+It’s pretty enough to wear on its own or under a cardigan for work.
+The material isn’t what you’d expect from traditional silk, as it’s made with safer dyes in a more energy efficient factory.

 Cashmere Rib Crew

 This crewneck sweater has a modern classic design.

 Made from what Everlane calls Grade-A Mongolian cashmere, it features a ribbed knit design and rounded collar.
 I find it very easy to wear, as it’s a mid-weight thick sweater that’s quite warm when layered over a base layer, yet thin enough to wear under a fall jacket.